apollographql/connectors-community/connectors/stripe/README.md

 ```

-Then you can execute the "Tasks: Run Task" command in VS code to execute the `rover dev` task or simply open a new terminal window in vscode with the `graphos` profile, then you can simply run `rover dev --supergraph-config supergraph.yaml --router-config router.yaml`.
+Once you've set this up, you can execute the `Tasks: Run Task` command in VS Code to run the `rover dev` task.
+Alternatively, you can open a new terminal window in VS Code with the `graphos` profile, then run `rover dev --supergraph-config supergraph.yaml --router-config router.yaml`.

 ## Contributing

-The following schema modules need to be:
+The following schema modules can be added to this connector:

-1. A schema designed for that portion of the rest API as a new `.graphql` file
-2. Additions to the `router.yaml` and `supergraph.yaml` files

-Modules:

 - [Core](https://docs.stripe.com/api/)
 - [Payment Methods](https://docs.stripe.com/api/balance)